 “Beware of the La Palme services on the A9 north of Perpignan.
-It is frequented by unsavoury types who will, for example, approach you when you are filling your car, carrying a 5L bidon, and ask for 1 euro (sob story about running out of petrol, needing to visit sick child in hospital…) if you don’t pay attention a small urchin will deftly pinch something out of your car or wallet while you are distracted”
+It is frequented by unsavoury types who will, for example, approach you when you are filling your car, carrying a 5L bidon, and ask for 1 euro or two (sob story about running out of petrol, needing to visit sick child in hospital…) if you don’t pay attention a small urchin will deftly pinch something out of your car or wallet while you are distracted”

 “A man approached us for money in Carrefour car park, while we were eating sandwiches in the car.
 We had our windows open and he stuck his head inside the car.
 He was quite intimidating and we tried to ignore him but he would not go away so we gave him a few euros.
 Keep your windows up.
 I am glad I was not on my own.”